ozkar99/tools/README.md

 - you can pass env variable `REF` to docker deploy for a specific image tag (if not specified it will use latest).

 ### additional info:
-code is hosted on <https://tools.ozkar.org> and the docker image is at <https://hub.docker.com/r/ozkar99/tools/>
+application is hosted on <https://tools.ozkar.org> and the docker image is at <https://hub.docker.com/r/ozkar99/tools/>

 send me an email or something if you want an account since registrations are currently closed.